November 2nd 2017 – By: William Larsen – Civilians News – “News For All Views”

 The social security system is abundantly overpopulated, and obnoxiously dictated.
 Today, the American social security system, has a budget of nearly 1 trillion dollars.
 Furthermore, retirement now-a-days, is rarely in the form of a pension and almost always comes in the form of social security.
-Nearly half, of all baby boomers, retired through this program (3 out of 5 according to Motley Fool, statistical reference link).
-Furthermore, those who did actually work towards, and then receive, “a pension retirement plan,” often time’s still collect social security checks, to this day.
+Nearly half, of all baby boomers, retired through this program, (3 out of 5 according to Motley Fool, statistical reference link).
+Furthermore, those who did actually work towards, and then receive, “a pension retirement plan,” often time’s still collect social security checks on top of their pensions, to this day.

-For these reasons, I believe social security should be made available to those who are 57 years of age, or older, and have paid into the system throughout their adult lives, here in America.
+For those reasons, I believe social security should be made available to those who are 57 years of age, or older, and have paid into the system throughout their adult lives, (here in America).
 Nevertheless, the current minimum age to receive social security retirement benefits, today, is 62 years old.

-I believe that this legislation, would work towards 2 goals….
+I believe this type of legislation, would work towards 2 goals….

 - It would create jobs, by allowing senior citizens to retire at 57, leaving additional jobs for the people who need them most.
 Think about it, do we really need seniors working at the grocery store past 57 years old?